Clemson–South Carolina football brawl: The consequences

 The ACC and SEC reviewed the tapes of both incidents before handing out proper punishments to players.
 However, both schools imposed a punishment of their own on November 22, by saying that neither team would be permitted to play in a bowl game because of the brawl.

-Both the SEC and ACC suspended players from each school, with the SEC's penalties effective for South Carolina's first game of the 2005-06 season, against Central Florida, while the ACC allowed Clemson to stagger the suspensions for its offending players at various games during the 2005-06 season.
+Both the SEC and ACC suspended players from each school, with the SEC's penalties effective for South Carolina's first game of the 2005–06 season, against Central Florida, while the ACC allowed Clemson to stagger the suspensions for its offending players at various games during the 2005–06 season.

 The ACC's policy on players serving suspensions permitted Clemson to punish the players during the season, and not an immediate penalty during the Tigers' first game of 2005, against Texas A&M. Some of the offending players were involved in the crucial game, which resulted in a Tigers win in the final seconds.
 The penalties were served, based on a case-by-case basis, in midseason games against the winless Temple and one game winner Duke.

+Legacy

+The 2004 brawl has been credited with starting "somewhat of a culture and character transformation" in the Gamecocks program that has lasted until this day.